The National Swallow Class

 Owing its Olympic heritage, the Swallow is a National Class.
 Class rules and measurement are subject to regulation by the RYA and administration is undertaken by The National Swallow Class Association (NSCA).

 We are keen to attract sailors into the Swallow fleet and guests are always most welcome.The Swallow is ideal for those who wish to transition from racing dinghies and enjoy exciting and competitive keelboat racing in the Harbour.
-Crewing opportunities are readily arranged (contact the ISC Swallow Team), shares in existing boat syndicates are available and there are boats for sale.A lively social programme is part of the Swallow calendar.
+Crewing opportunities are readily arranged (contact the ISC Swallow Team or search the crew finder), shares in existing boat syndicates are available and there are boats for sale.A lively social programme is part of the Swallow calendar.

-For more details please contact the Class Captain, Tony Glover.
+For more details please contact the Class Captain, Andrew Reid.